 Art Toalston, named among the “10 Most Fascinating Southern Baptists of 2019” by the SBC This Week postcast, is a journalistic adventurer and spiritual disciplines advocate.
 He is on the internet at arttoalston.com; on Facebook at @atoalston; Twitter & Instagram at @arttoalston.

-Art is the author of the new ebook, A Pandemic Proposal: Viral Vitality … Hope for the Human Soul (https://bit.ly/2JBukOC April 2020) and two earlier ebooks, When I Meditate: Reclaiming a Key Facet of Prayer (http://bit.ly/When-I-Meditate) and Meditation & Morality: Praying for a Better Way (http://bit.ly/Meditation-and-Morality); two discipleship resources at arttoalston.com, Pray – and Live – As Never Before and Your Soul on Scripture; and Lamp Unto My Feet: A Verse-A-Day Devotional (HarperSanFrancisco, 1997) in which 365 Christian leaders share the Scriptures that have guided their lives.
+Art is the author of A Pandemic Proposal: Viral Vitality … Hope for the Human Soul (https://bit.ly/2JBukOC April 2020) and two earlier ebooks, When I Meditate: Reclaiming a Key Facet of Prayer (http://bit.ly/When-I-Meditate) and Meditation & Morality: Praying for a Better Way (http://bit.ly/Meditation-and-Morality); two discipleship resources at arttoalston.com, Pray – and Live – As Never Before and Your Soul on Scripture; and Lamp Unto My Feet: A Verse-A-Day Devotional (HarperSanFrancisco, 1997) in which 365 Christian leaders share the Scriptures that have guided their lives.

 His career includes thirty-five years in communications for Baptist Press (1992-2019) and the Southern Baptist International Mission Board (1985-91) and ten years in newspaper journalism and education.
 As editor of Baptist Press, he led the news service to top awards from the Evangelical Press Association and Baptist Communicators Association as well as awards to individual writers.
 A recap of his life’s work can be read here: http://www.bpnews.net/53458/art-toalston-to-retire-from-baptist-press.
 This is one of his favorite articles from the past few years: http://www.bpnews.net/51935/veteran-92-took-his-last-stand-defending-his-wife.